gobeyondidentity/developer-docs/docs/integration-guides/drupal.md

   A redirect URL is generated.

-  <p><mark>Will they need to add the Redirect URL to the app in the Beyond Identity Admin Console?
-The original content implies that this is optional.</mark></p>
+  From the Beyond Identity Admin Console, under **Applications**, select your application, scroll down to the **Redirect URIs** field and paste the generated URL.

   ![module-configuration](../images/integration-guides/drupal-oidc-config.png)